Juliandlb/distributed-ray-cluster/ray_cluster/DEMO_IMPLEMENTATION_STEPS.md

 - **Separation of Concerns**: Clear coordinator vs inference roles
 - **Dynamic Discovery**: Workers register actors as they join
 - **Better Resource Utilization**: More memory for actual inference
+- **Enhanced Node Labeling**: Clear identification of Head Node vs Worker Node #1, #2, etc.
+- **Cluster Visibility**: See exactly which node answered each prompt with hostname and IP

 ## 🎯 **Demo Talking Points**